 "Turkish Oriental Rugs history will help you appreciate this ancient art"

 Excited about getting your Turkish rug?
 Visiting Kusadasi shopping area, you will find yourself in one of the biggest carpet buying hotspots of Turkey.
-Besides taking one of the Ephesus shoree excursions, shopping for rugs will be the most exciting part of your day.
+Besides taking one of the Ephesus shore excursions or daily Ephesus tours, shopping for rugs will be the most exciting part of your day.